 Venetia received her Master degree from Stanford University and Bachelor’s degree from University of California at Berkeley.

-Ms. Xu Min, Lawyer, Former Chief Patent and Technology Counsel of Alibaba Group, Ms. Xu has been engaged in intellectual property and patent work for over 30 years and has helped companies develop intellectual property including patent/technology protection and business strategy.
+Ms. Xu (Amy) Min, Lawyer, Former Chief Patent and Technology Counsel of Alibaba Group, Ms. Xu has been engaged in intellectual property and patent work for over 30 years and has helped companies develop intellectual property including patent/technology protection and business strategy.

 Ms. Xu has a Bachelor's degree in electronic engineering from Fudan University, Master's degree in electrical engineering and computer science from Minnesota University, and J.D. from Williams Law School.

-Ms. Xu has worked as an intellectual property patent lawyer and partner in several American law firms, and She is one of the founders of Internet/e-commerce patent/technology, trademark/brand and domain name arbitration and academic research on intellectual property related treaties and policy on IP issues in U.S. and China.
+Ms. Xu has worked as an intellectual property patent lawyer and partner in several American law firms, and she is one of the founders of Internet/e-commerce patent/technology, trademark/brand and domain name dispute resolution/arbitration and authored on intellectual property related treaties and policy on IP issues in U.S. and China.

 Yat Siu is a technology entrepreneur/investor based in Hong Kong.
 He is co-founder and chairman of Animoca Brands, a company focusing on leveraging popular brands, gamification, AI, blockchain, and mobile technology to make engaging apps ranging from games to fitness solutions.

 Yat began his career at Atari Germany in 1990.
 In 1995 he moved to Hong Kong to establish Hong Kong Cybercity/Freenation, the first Asian free web page and email provider.
 In 1998, Yat set up Outblaze, an award-winning pioneer of multilingual white label web services.
 He sold Outblaze’s services business to IBM in 2009, and pivoted Outblaze to become a conglomerate specializing on cloud, AI, blockchain, and mobile software.